 The prestigious Design Guild Mark is awarded to drive excellence and raise the profile of British design and innovation.
 The Award recognises the highest standards in the design of furniture for volume production, by the finest designers working in Britain.

-The Furniture Makers Company is a livery established as a guild in 1952 to provide support and direction to manufacturers and craftsmen.
-Introduced in 2008, the Design Guild Mark recognises the highest standards in the design of furniture for volume production by the finest designers working in Britain.
-The prestigious Design Guild Mark is awarded to drive excellence and raise the profile of British design and innovation.
+The Furniture Makers Company was founded as a guild in 1951 and granted livery status in 1963, becoming the 83rd livery company of the City of London and only the sixth to be formed since the reign of Queen Anne ended in 1714.
+Introduced in 2008, the Design Guild Mark recognises the highest standards in British furniture design.
 The judges are renowned experts in their respective fields and bring a wealth of knowledge and experience to the evaluation process.
 Uniquely the designers present their furniture in person on judging day, and the judges are able to examine each product closely.
 Every product is judged on 4 main areas - design, the use of materials, manufacture and function.
 The 2016 award formed part of the final day of Clerkenwell Design week with the ceremony being hosted in the Goldsmiths' Centre in Farringdon.